Cricut | Cutting Machines

 Sale

-• New Rotary Blade, making it the best for cutting fabric
+• Rotary Blade, essential for cutting fabric

 • Future-proof with the new Adaptive Tool System